 Recently I came across an interesting issue/requirement with our Business Data List WebPart.
-The issue is "Data fetched from an External datasource via BCS (External Content Type) need to be displayed on OOB Business DataList Webpart with proper formatting and sorting".
-Here, By formatting it means that numbers should be displayed like XXX,XXX or X,XXX and date should display in MM/DD/YYYY format without time part.
+The issue is "Data fetched from an External datasource via BCS (External Content Type) needs to be displayed on OOB Business DataList Webpart with proper formatting and sorting".
+Here, by formatting, it means that numbers should be displayed like XXX,XXX or X,XXX and date should display in MM/DD/YYYY format without time part.

-From the first look of it, we can easily achieve this by doing a formatting from Database side.
-Means for a date data it can be done like
+From the first look of it, we can easily achieve this by doing a formatting from the database side.
+Means for a date data, it can be done like:

 SELECT CONVERT(varchar(10),GETDATE(),3) + ' ' + CONVERT(varchar(10),GETDATE(),8)